ROZA Graphs: Self-Improving Near-Deterministic RAG through Evidence-Centric Feedback: Abstract

 \section{Abstract}

 Language model agents reason from scratch on every query, discarding their chain of thought after each run.
-This produces lower accuracy and high variance, as the same query type can succeed or fail unpredictably.
-We introduce \emph{reasoning graphs}, a graph structure that persists per-evidence chain of thought as structured edges connected to the evidence items they evaluate.
-Unlike prior memory mechanisms that retrieve distilled strategies by query similarity, reasoning graphs enable \emph{evidence-centric feedback}: given a new candidate set, the system traverses all incoming evaluation edges for each evidence item across all prior runs, surfacing how that specific item has been judged before.
-We further introduce \emph{retrieval graphs}, a complementary structure that feeds a pipeline planner to tighten the candidate funnel over successive runs.
-Together, both graphs form a self-improving feedback loop: accuracy improves systematically and verdict-level variance collapses.
-This requires no retraining; the base model remains frozen and all gains come from context engineering via graph traversal.
-We evaluate on MuSiQue and HotpotQA using a sequential cluster protocol, a high-reuse deployment simulation, and a determinism experiment.
-At 50\%+ evidence profile coverage, our system reduces errors by 47\% compared to vanilla RAG on the same questions (controlled dose-response, $p<0.0001$).
-On 4-hop questions, accuracy improves by +11.0pp ($p=0.0001$).
-In high-reuse settings, the system achieves Pareto dominance: highest accuracy, 47\% lower cost, and 46\% lower latency.
-Evidence profiles improve verdict consistency by 7--8 percentage points ($p=0.007$, Wilcoxon); the full system drives all 11 hard probes to perfect consistency at both temperature 0 and 0.5 ($p=0.004$).
+This produces lower accuracy and high variance.
+We introduce \emph{reasoning graphs}, a graph structure that persists per-evidence chain of thought as structured edges.
+Unlike prior memory mechanisms that retrieve distilled strategies by query similarity, reasoning graphs enable \emph{evidence-centric feedback}: each evidence item's full verdict history is retrieved by backward traversal across all prior runs.
+We further introduce \emph{retrieval graphs}, a complementary structure that closes the retrieval loop by feeding a pipeline planner that tightens the candidate funnel over successive runs.
+Together, both graphs form a ROZA graph, a self-improving feedback loop whose gains are gated on two reuse axes: accuracy on gold-passage reuse via the reasoning graph, efficiency on candidate-pool overlap via the retrieval graph.
+The base model remains frozen; all gains come from context engineering via graph traversal.
+We evaluate on MuSiQue, HotpotQA, and 2WikiMultiHopQA.
+The accuracy mechanism produces a clean dose-response on MuSiQue: at zero evidence-profile coverage the system is by design identical to Vanilla RAG and accuracy is tied (\(\sim\)54\% on both); the gap then grows monotonically, reaching $+10.6$pp at 50\%+ coverage on the same questions (47\% error reduction, $p<0.0001$).
+The per-question Spearman rank correlation between coverage and the paired accuracy delta is $\rho{=}{+}0.144$ (95\% CI $[+0.087,+0.201]$, one-sided $p<10^{-6}$, $n{=}1{,}100$), confirming the dose-response without binning or stratification.
+The mechanism scales with reasoning depth: 4-hop accuracy improves by $+11.0$pp ($p=0.0001$).
+Cross-dataset, the cluster-level accuracy gain is predicted by gold-passage reuse density ($r=0.604$, $p=0.001$, $n=26$ clusters), and 2WikiMultiHopQA returns a pre-registered null at low gold-reuse ($+0.3$pp, $p=0.77$).
+In high-reuse deployments where candidate-pool overlap is dense, the retrieval graph delivers Pareto dominance: highest or statistically tied for highest accuracy, 46\% lower cost, and 46\% lower latency.
+On a paired determinism probe set ($N{=}73$, $K{=}10$ runs per query, two model families, three sampling temperatures), evidence-centric feedback substantially increases per-passage decision consistency across runs: average consistency rises by $+8$ to $+13$pp on a fixed 20-passage context (matched to the baseline; only the evidence profile changes), and by $+12$ to $+21$pp when the retrieval graph also prunes (all $p<0.005$).